mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-backup-export.en.md

 #### Export via Nextcloud / sFTP
 Backups can also be exported via FTP or Nextcloud using the backup script [mailcow-backup.sh](https://github.com/the1andoni/mailcow-backup.sh).

+!!! note
+    This feature is community-developed.
+The link directs to an external (non-mailcow) GitHub repository.

-The script collects all necessary data using Mailcow's built-in backup functionality and packages it into a compressed directory.
+The script collects all necessary data using mailcow's built-in backup functionality and packages it into a compressed directory.

 For setting up backups, it is recommended to consult the documentation of the respective repository.